3 Longevity Supplements Your Eyes Don’t Need — And the Ones They Do

 Berberine is popular as a “natural metformin” because it activates the AMPK enzyme, often considered as the master 'metabolic switch'.
 Activating AMPK helps to support glucose metabolism, metabolic health and cellular repair.
 But its effects are mostly limited to the gut and liver.

 Berberine is poorly absorbed (less than 1%), metabolised rapidly and does not cross the blood–retina barrier.
-As a result, the retina and optic nerve never experience its metabolic benefits.
-Meanwhile, berberine has no meaningful evidence for strengthening retinal function, supporting mitochondrial metabolism, or protecting neural tissue.
+As a result, the retina and optic nerve rarely experience its metabolic benefits directly.
+Meanwhile, berberine has very limited evidence for supporting retinal function, mitochondrial metabolism or neural tissue in the visual system.

 Saffron activates AMPK and delivers support that reaches the brain and eyes.

-The difference: Berberine activates the AMPK enzyme but does not help with eye health; saffron can do both.
+The difference: Berberine activates the AMPK enzyme but has little direct evidence in eye health; saffron can do both.

 Nicotinamide, grape seed extract and saffron aren’t the stars of viral longevity videos.
 They don’t rely on hype or celebrity endorsements.
 They’re not marketed as miracle anti-ageing compounds.